6 The Poisoning

 To understand why this was catastrophic, you have to understand what oxygen meant to early life.
 Not what it means to us – fuel for our mitochondria, the gas we can’t live five minutes without – but what it meant to them.

-For all ancient forms of life on Earth – all, without exception – oxygen was a dangerous poison.3 It ripped electrons off proteins.
+For most ancient forms of life on Earth, oxygen was a dangerous poison.3 It ripped electrons off proteins.
 It mangled DNA.
-It generated reactive molecules (what chemists now call “reactive oxygen species”) that shredded cell membranes.4 In a world that had evolved without it, oxygen was not a gift.
-It was a weapon.
+It generated reactive molecules (what chemists now call “reactive oxygen species”) that shredded cell membranes.4 In a world that had evolved without it, there was no defense.

 So why did they do it?